Rebel Galaxy Outlaw

-Rebel Galaxy Outlaw is a space western-styled space trading and combat simulation single-player video game developed and published by Indie studio Double Damage Games.
+Rebel Galaxy Outlaw is a space trading and combat simulation game developed and published by Double Damage Games.
 It is the prequel to Rebel Galaxy.

-It was initially released on the Epic Games Store on August 13, 2019, and was later released for Nintendo Switch, PlayStation 4, Xbox One and Steam on September 22, 2020.
+It was released for Microsoft Windows on August 13, 2019, and later for Nintendo Switch, PlayStation 4, Xbox One on September 22, 2020.

 Gameplay

 Rebel Galaxy Outlaw places players in the cockpit of a fighter spacecraft and emphasizes dogfight-style combat.
 In contrast to the capital ships of Rebel Galaxy, players have full degree of movement in space as opposed to their ship being confined to a two-dimensional plane of movement in the first game.
 Outlaw introduces an optional flight assist feature that players can activate on lower difficulties to have their ship automatically track and pursue a selected target.

 In order to acquire better ships, weapons, and equipment, players must earn money by taking on various missions such as bounty hunting, defending colonies from pirates, delivering cargo, and scouting unexplored tracts of space.
 Players can also mine for resources and trade goods on the open market, or turn to piracy themselves.
 The game also includes a number of minigames at station bars in the form of slot machines, pool, and an arcade game similar to Asteroids.

 Players of the Windows version of Outlaw can paint the outside of their ship using a detailed in-game interface that has been likened to Adobe Photoshop.
 The feature is not available in any of the console versions due to technical limitations.